The thing about shower organization…

 How Much Should You Pay for a Shower Caddy?

 The cost usually starts around $15 and goes up.
 There’s always some expensive options.
-But the problem on either end – cheap or expensive – is the cost to utility ratio.
-Most of them have serious flaws.
+You can get a pimped out pink carry for $150.00 esay.
+But this isn't about looks.
+The problem on either end – cheap or expensive – is the cost to utility ratio.
+Nearly all caddies have serious flaws.

 College Basket Caddy

 Starting with the cheapest – the college style carried basket caddy might hold items well but sits on the ground.
+These often have holes that smaller shower items can fall through.
 You have to lean over to get your items.
+They take up valuable shower floor space (especially if these are large enough to hold all of your bathing accoutrements).

-Plus shower gunk can build up underneath.
+Plus shower gunk can build up underneath and something will inevitably spill down the side.
 (And it looks like a laundry basket.
 Not an actual problem but it’s kinda silly.)

 Shelf Caddies

 The ones for the ground are rife with issues as well.
 You have the shelving height problem again.
-The shelves are often too close together to you can’t fit standard shampoo, conditioner and body wash bottles.
+The shelves are often too close together to you can only fit hotel-size shampoo, conditioner and body wash bottles.

 The more annoying part is these shelves usually wobble.
 It could be because the shower is poorly made, or there may just be an incline in the corners.
 Also, without a tall edge, items will fall over.